Oli London: Gender and sexuality

 London came out as non-binary during the Pride Month of 2021, announcing that he used they/them pronouns as well as neopronouns inspired by Korea and Jimin.

 In mid-2022, he came out as a genderfluid trans woman and announced plans to get further surgeries to look like Blackpink member Rosé.

 In October 2022, he told E!
 News that he was detransitioning, saying that he wanted to "go back to being [his] original self—a biological man", and updated his Instagram bio to indicate that he uses he/him pronouns.
 He thereafter affiliated himself with the anti-gender movement.
 London's book Gender Madness was published in August 2023.
+He also appeared in the 2023 film Detrans.

 Plastic surgeries

 In March 2022, London announced plans for penis reduction surgeries, stating that "in Korea, [the average] penis is like 3.5 inches [...]
 People say, 'Oh, you can't be Korean.
 You're not 100 percent Korean,' and I just want to be 100 percent Korean.
 I would even have a penis reduction so I'm, like, the Korean average."
 This statement brought him criticism for promoting stereotypes of East Asian men.

-At the time of his detransition in October 2022, he had undergone 32 surgeries, including six nose jobs, an eye surgery, a facelift, a brow lift, a temple lift, a teeth procedure, and skin whitening injections.
+At the time of his detransition in October 2022, he had undergone 32 surgeries, including six nose jobs, an eye surgery, a facelift, a brow lift, a temple lift, a tooth procedure, and skin whitening injections.
 He stated that he planned to stop getting further surgeries, which he said he had "undergone in [his] obsessive quest chasing perfection".